Not-Naruto/Enlightened-Panda/README.md

 <li>Select the Bivariate Graphs option on the left-aside menu to compare columns</li>
 <li>Select the two columns you wish to compare from the two dropdown menus provided</li>

+<h2>Contributing</h2>
+<p>Contributions to the Game Discovery web application are welcome!
+If you find any bugs or have ideas for new features, please open an issue or submit a pull request.</p>

 </ol>